090217

 each of us without a diagram.

-In any event, this is our own analysis of the situation and the solutions needed
+In any event, this is our own analysis of the situation and the solutions

-then delve into the problems themselves.
+and then delve into the problems themselves.

 1]Balance the federal budget in order to restore confidence in dollar.

-on all those making less than 100K/yr to zilch, zero, nada.
+2]Reduce taxes on all those making less than 100K/yr to zilch, zero, nada.

 3]Raise taxes on the wealthiest 1% of Americans to whatever is needed to balance the budget.